Stir-fried Rice Cakes (Nian Gao - 炒年糕) | The Woks of Life

 Note: This recipe was originally published in December 2013.
 We have since re-tested and re-photographed the recipe, and published it with updated instructions, photos, metric measurements, nutrition information, and more.
 Enjoy!

-What Are Chinese Sticky Rice Cakes?
+What Are Chinese Rice Cakes?

 Chinese rice cakes, or niangao, are made from pounded rice, and have a sticky, chewy texture.
 Think of them as a kind of thick, oval-shaped pasta.